Nicolas2320/credit-risk-mvp/README.md

 - Extend the framework to expected loss modeling (PD × LGD × EAD)

 ## Disclaimer
-This project uses synthetic data inspired by real-world credit portfolios.
+This project uses data inspired by Home Credit Default Risk (Kaggle).
 All results are illustrative and intended for educational and portfolio demonstration purposes only.